Nana3792/gsoc-2025-fhir/README.md

 ```bash
 brew services list | grep postgresql
 ```
-Connect using:
+If you want to connect, use:
 ```bash
 psql postgres
 ```
-Once inside, create the postgres superuser, the HAPI user, and the database:
+Then, create the postgres superuser, the HAPI user, and the database:
 ```bash
 psql postgres -c "CREATE DATABASE hapi_database;"
 psql postgres -c "CREATE USER hapi_user WITH PASSWORD 'Password';"